-When clients send email, it will go thorugh Exchange transport as SMTP traffic.
+When clients send email, it will go through Exchange transport as SMTP traffic.
 Exchange has a feature called Pipeline Tracing which captures SMTP traffic so that you can see what is being sent.
-Note that this approach can capture any smtp traffic - not just that which initiated from an EAS device.
+Note that this approach can capture any SMTP traffic - not just that which initiated from an EAS device.

 Enable Pipeline Tracinghttp://technet.microsoft.com/en-us/library/bb125018.aspx

 Netmon and other network tracers could capture the traffic of EAS calls; however, such traffic is WBXML encoded, so you would need a WBXML decoder to see the traffic in a more readable format.
 EASTester can decode WBXM exported from Netmon, Fiddler and WireShark.
 The EAS Inspector for Fiddler can be used to quickly display WBXML bodies as XML.

 EAS Inspector for Fiddlerhttps://easinspectorforfiddler.codeplex.com/